pigeonposse/dovenv/docs/guide/utils/api.md

 function getBaseName(path: string, suffix?: string): string
 ```

-Return the last portion of a path.
-Similar to the Unix basename command.
+Returns the last portion of a path.
-Often used to extract the file name from a fully qualified path.

 #### Parameters